2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Conversion Rate: This is the ultimate measure of success, showing the percentage of recipients who take your desired action (e.g., purchase, download, sign-up).
 Conversion rates can vary drastically depending on industry and offer, but a 1-3% conversion rate is considered good for B2B email marketing, while B2C can see 2-5%.

 4. Bounce Rate: This measures the percentage of emails that are undelivered or rejected by the recipient’s server.
 Aim for a bounce rate below 20%.
-High bounce rates suggest outdated or inaccurate email lists, or potentially problematic sending practices.
+High bounce rates suggest outdated or inaccurate email lists or potentially problematic sending practices.

 7. Customer Lifetime Value (CLTV): This metric focuses on the total revenue a customer generates for your business over their lifetime.
 Tracking CLTV helps you assess the long-term value of your email marketing efforts and tailor your campaigns to nurture loyal customers.

 8. Engagement Rate: This goes beyond clicks and conversions, measuring how recipients interact with your emails.
-Track open time, scroll depth, forwarded emails, and replies to gauge overall engagement and content effectiveness.
+Track open time, scroll depth, forwarded emails, and replies to gauge engagement and content effectiveness.

 9. Return on Investment (ROI): This ultimate metric reveals the financial benefit of your email marketing efforts.
-Calculate your ROI by dividing your total revenue generated from email campaigns by your total email marketing spend.
+Calculate your ROI by dividing your total revenue generated from email campaigns by your total marketing spend.
 Aim for a positive ROI exceeding 1:1 to demonstrate the campaign’s financial merit.

-10. Deliverability Rate: This metric ensures your emails actually reach your recipients’ inboxes.
+10. Deliverability Rate: This metric ensures your emails reach recipients’ inboxes.
 Aim for a deliverability rate above 95%.
 Low deliverability rates can indicate issues with your sending domain reputation or email content triggering spam filters.

 Remember, these are expected conversion ratios and benchmarks.
 Your results will vary depending on your industry, target audience, campaign goals, and email content quality.
 Track your metrics, analyze performance, and adapt your strategies to optimize your email marketing campaigns for maximum impact and conversions.